 Aside from the health condition that required you to begin using a wheelchair, being in a wheelchair can have its own health effects.
 For one thing, wheelchair users tend to be at higher risk of developing deep vein thrombosis.
 This is a clotting disorder that can lead to heart attacks, strokes, and even death.

 Sitting in a wheelchair all day can cause your abdominal muscles to get weaker, leading to poor posture.
-Wheelchair users also tend to be at higher risk for osteoporosis, a condition that causes the bones to weaken over time.
+Wheelchair users also tend to be at high risk for osteoporosis, a condition that causes the bones to weaken over time.
 Both of these conditions can cause significant pain, making it harder for you to go about your day-to-day life.

 How a Wheelchair Cushion Helps

 One of the primary reasons wheelchair users tend to be at higher risk for DVT is that the blood vessels in their thighs and hips are compressed all day long.
 This makes it harder for blood to flow properly, which can cause clots to form.
-But when you use a wheelchair cushion, your weight is redistributed, taking some of the pressure off those deep veins and improving your circulation.
+But when you use a support cushion, your weight is redistributed, taking some of the pressure off those deep veins and improving your circulation.

-Many wheelchair cushions are also designed to correct your posture.
-You will still need to exercise regularly to keep your abs strong, but these cushions can help to relieve back pain.
+Many wheelchair seat cushions are also designed to correct your posture.
+You will still need to exercise regularly to keep your abs strong, but these cushions can help to relieve lower back pain.
 And having a cushion under you can help to relieve some of the pain and risk of compression fractures that come with osteoporosis.

 What Is Memory Foam?